sea75300/fanpresscm/README.md

     * `$params` is an array to further customize the out of the function
         * _category_: select articles of a a single category, default is 0
         * _isUtf8_: out will be displayed utf-8 encoded or iso-8895-1, default is true
 * `$api->showPageNumber($divider, $isUtf8)`: displays current page number.
     * _divider_: parameter for page descriptions like "Page XYZ"
     * _isUtf8_: out will be displayed utf-8 encoded or iso-8895-1, default is true
 * `$api->showTitle($divider, $isUtf8)`: displays article title in HTML <title>
-    * _divider_: parameter for a seperator of your text in <title>
+    * _divider_: parameter for a separator of your text in <title>
     * _isUtf8_: out will be displayed utf-8 encoded or iso-8895-1, default is true

-* `$api->legacyRedirect($articlesPerPage)`: perform redirect of articles opend in FanPress CM 1/2 article url style.
+* `$api->legacyRedirect($articlesPerPage)`: perform redirect of article urls  in FanPress CM 1/2 style.

 ## iframes

-In case your're using iframes you have to call the controllers manually.
+In case you are using iframes you have to call the controllers manually.

-* your-domain.xyz/fanpress/index.php?module=fpcm/list
+* **your-domain.xyz/fanpress/index.php?module=fpcm/list**
-    * show all active articles (fulfils task of shownews.php from FanPress CM 1.x and 2.x)
+    * show all active articles
-* your-domain.xyz/fanpress/index.php?module=fpcm/archive
+* **your-domain.xyz/fanpress/index.php?module=fpcm/archive**
-    * show article archive (fulfils task of shownews.php from FanPress CM 1.x and 2.x)
+    * show article archive
-* your-domain.xyz/fanpress/index.php?module=fpcm/article&&id=A_DIGIT
+* **your-domain.xyz/fanpress/index.php?module=fpcm/article&&id=A_DIGIT**
     * show a single article with given id including comments
-* your-domain.xyz/fanpress/index.php?module=fpcm/latest
+* **your-domain.xyz/fanpress/index.php?module=fpcm/latest**
     * show latest news

 ## RSS Feed

-If you want to provide the RSS feed for your visitors, just create a link to your-domain.xyz/fanpress/index.php?module=fpcm/feed.
+If you want to provide the RSS feed for your visitors, just create a link to **your-domain.xyz/fanpress/index.php?module=fpcm/feed**.
 The link does not depend on the way you're using FanPress CM.

+## Licence

+FanPress CM 4 is provided under the GPL v3 and is free to use.
+Support is provided via GitHub.

+## Contribution

+Any kind of contribution to general development (code, feature requests/ ideas), translation into various languages, testing and so on is greatly appreciated.
+Feel free to leave a message.